PatrickCeledio/passphrase_generator_firefox_extension/README.md

 4. Select and open the ```manifest.json``` inside the folder.
 5. Simple Passphrase Generator should now appear in your extensions.
 6. Right click to Pin to Taskbar.

+## 🍔 How to Download And Install To Firefox

+1. Click on this link https://addons.mozilla.org/en-US/firefox/addon/simple-passphrase-generator/
+2. On the webpage, click "Add to Firefox"
+3. ?????
+4. Profit!!!